jjchong77/Web-App-Project-Weather-/README.md

 ## Direction Manual
 1. In Data, enter your name to retrieve your own personal database.
-2. Once you're in your own database, enter any number of clothing items and accessories
+2. Once you're in your own database, enter any number of clothing items and accessories.
+(You must have at least one top, bottom, and accessory.)
 3. In Parameters, enter how warm you want to feel, and the variance - how much you're willing to compromise on that.
 4. In Results, hit get results.
 Afterwards, you can change parameters to try again, or clear the database.